 You’ll get an overview of the theater business while gaining the skills you need to enter the workforce in production design.

 Many of our graduates pursue four-year degrees in theater, while others begin their careers.
 Our well-rounded and comprehensive program prepares you for a number of roles within the theater industry: actor, performer, director, playwright, event designer, set designer, lighting designer, costume designer and more.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics).